 Defined Contribution Plan: KeySpan also offers both its union and management employees a defined contribution plan.
 Both the KeySpan Energy 401(k) Plan for Management Employees and the KeySpan Energy 401(k) Plan for Union Employees are available to all eligible employees.
 These Plans are defined contribution plans subject to Title I of the Employee Retirement Income Security Act of 1974 ("ERISA").
-All eligible employees contributing to the Plan receive a certain employer matching contribution based on a percentage of the employee contribution, as well as a 10% discount on the KeySpan Common Stock Fund.
-The matching contributions are in KeySpan's common stock.
+All eligible employees contributing to the Plan receive a certain employer matching contribution based on a percentage of the employee contribution, as well as a 10% discount on the KeySpan's common stock.
 For the years ended December 31, 2003, 2002 and 2001, we recorded an expense of \$11.2 million, \$11.2 million, and \$11.0 million respectively.